Mellanox/vnf_acceleration_example/README.md

 eth / ipv4 / udp / gtp type 255 /  ipv4 / udp
 then RSS is performed on the packet based on L3 src only.

+Sync flow example:

+Two functions are implemented which sync flows in NIC TX domain and all domain.
+If fail, the application will quit with error.

 How to run the Application:

 Clone the Mellanox DPDK from: